Pritampak/liza/Mongodb-URI.md

 ---
 # Getting Mongodb URI from Clever Cloud.
 ---
-1. Create a account at [Clever Cloud](https://api.clever-cloud.com/v2/session/login)
+1. Create an account at [Clever Cloud](https://api.clever-cloud.com/v2/session/login)
 2. Click at your *profile and tap on create then create add-on*
 3. Choose MongoDB
 4. Choose ***First Shared Mongodb.***